moe913/commoninvestor-proxy/walkthrough.md

 - **Visible but Locked Tabs**: The "Insights" and "My Hub" tabs are now visible to all users.
 However, clicking them while on the free plan displays a "Locked" overlay with a call-to-action to upgrade.
 - **Calculate Button Interception**: Clicking "Calculate Future" (or the mobile calculate button) on the free plan now triggers the "Go Premium" modal, showcasing the benefits of upgrading.
 - **Community List**: The "Community's Most Calculated" list remains locked for free users.

+### 10. Hub Sync & UI Standardization (Final Polish)
+- **Hub Sync Fixed**: I fixed an issue where saved calculations were not appearing on the desktop version.
+This was due to the list not initializing correctly on load.
+It now syncs perfectly with mobile (sharing the same browser storage).
+- **UI Standardization**: I standardized the tab names ("Projections", "Insights", "Hub") and suffix dropdowns (adding "M", "B", "T" abbreviations) across both desktop and mobile for a consistent experience.
+- **Verification**:
+    - Verified that saving a calculation on Mobile instantly appears on Desktop (and vice versa) when refreshing.
+    - Verified that the "Insights" autocomplete dropdown is fully visible and functional on mobile.